 Are you facing charges of armed robbery in Fort Lauderdale, Florida?
 With robbery, a person commits a theft or robbery, but with armed robbery, the use of force or the threat of force with a weapon is also involved.
 Robberies are felony offenses, but armed robbery is particularly serious because it involves the use of a weapon.
 In Florida, individuals who are found guilty of armed robbery face up to thirty years in prison, can face fines up to $10,000, and a permanent felony record which can result in other collateral consequences.
 Collateral consequences for armed robbery convictions can include the loss of voting rights, the loss of access to certain sources of federal and welfare aid, the loss of access to certain types of financial aid or loans for schooling, and other social consequences of having a felony conviction.

 While the consequences of being convicted of armed robbery are serious and long-lasting, it is important to remember that you are innocent until you are proven guilty.
 Individuals in Florida have a right to challenge charges.
 If you are facing police questioning or have been arrested in connection with an armed robbery, you have the right to remain silent and have the right to ask to speak to a lawyer.
 If you can’t afford a lawyer, one must be provided to you.
-The criminal defense lawyer at Michael D. Weinstein, P.A. may be able to assist you if you are facing armed robbery charges in Fort Lauderdale, Florida.
+The Fort Lauderdale armed robbery defense lawyers Michael D. Weinstein, P.A. may be able to assist you if you are facing armed robbery charges.
 Protect your reputation and your innocence today.
 When facing long jail sentences, sometimes individuals might be asked if they want to take a plea deal.
-Before taking a plea deal, it may be wise to speak to a lawyer.
+Before taking a plea deal, it may be wise to speak to a Fort Lauderdale armed robbery defense lawyer.
 Public defenders may not always have the time to investigate a case, and may urge their clients to sometimes take plea deals.
 A private criminal defense law firm like Michael D. Weinstein, P.A. in Fort Lauderdale, Florida may be able to assist you, by closely examining your case and helping you understand all your options.

 What is Considered a Weapon in an Armed Robbery?